 How to Measure Leather in Square Feet

-Leather is sold by the Square Foot, and not the Yard.
-Wondering why?
+Why is Leather sold by the Square Foot, and not the Yard?

 Unlike fabric, leather is not sold by the yard.
 Leather is a natural material and as such does not come with straight edges.
 Each hide can only be as large as the animal it came from.
 Because of this, the area of the leather is measured and sold by the Square Foot.
 This allows for tanneries and sellers to account for the uneven (but still usable) edges that come with leather.
 Large scale tanneries actually use a laser scanner to account for holes and rough edges when figuring out the square footage of a hide before shipping it out.